tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 We begin by showing how to set up the software needed to [Run React Native Locally](../notes/runningRNlocally.md)

-We show how to use [React Navigation](https://reactnavigation.org/) to make a multi-page app.
+We show how to use the [file-based Expo Router](https://docs.expo.dev/develop/file-based-routing/) to make a multi-page app.
 We work through the examples for Stack, Tab, and Drawer navigation.
 We will use the file-based navigation approach